okgrow/guides/processes/development/new-app-setup/README.md

 1. In Heroku: Under ‘Access’, add [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) as a collaborator in the staging and production Heroku app
 1. On the sempahore project homepage click “Set Up Deployment” (staging)
     1. Choose Heroku, then automatic, and then master.
-    1. Enter the API key for the [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) Heroku user, it’s in the [Accounts spreadsheet](https://docs.google.com/a/okgrow.com/spreadsheet/ccc?key=0AoJoTt-NyIq5dHBiZ29xdFhjTE9sendyRnR1SHdtanc&usp=sharing)
+    1. Enter the API key for the [accounts+semaphoredeploy@okgrow.com](mailto:accounts+semaphoredeploy@okgrow.com) Heroku user.
-    1. Select the Staging Heroku app for this project from the list, and name it “Staging”
+    1. Select the Staging Heroku app for this project from the list, and name it “Staging”.
     1. Add the [staging app deploy config](semaphore-staging-deploy-config)
 1. Add a new server by clicking the + button beside 'Servers' (production)
     1. Choose Heroku, then manual, and then master.